rkpunjal/sql-injection-safe/README.md

         this.id = id;
     }
 }
+`

 Then you can use the wrapper in your controller like this:

+`
 @RequestMapping(value = "/getById)
 public MyResponseObject getById(
         @Valid @ModelAttribute() IdWrapper idWrapper){
 // do your stuff
+}
+`

+Now when you have a validation Failure on the incoming parameter, Spring throws a BindException.
+If not handeled, the BindException is sent across as response directly.

+To send a cleaner response, you can create an ExceptionHandler method in the controller.

+This could be something like this :

+@ExceptionHandler(BindException.class)
+public @ResponseBody WebResponse handleBindException(BindException be ){
+    return new MyResponseObject(false,
+            getBindExceptionMessage(be) // find and send an appropriate response );
 }

 Refer to these links to understand in detail why you need to create a wrapper class for the parametes.
 - http://copyrightdev.tumblr.com/post/92560458673/tips-tricks-having-fun-with-spring-validators